pyblish/pyblish.github.io/_posts/0000-01-08-publishing.md

 > Because the plugin `extract_as_ma` put it there.

-Well, if you remember from the [**How It Works**][works], once selection and validation was complete, extraction took over.
+Well, if you remember from the [**How It Works**](#how-it-works), once selection and validation was complete, extraction took over.
 One of the extractors - specifically, one called `extract_as_ma` - is responsible for putting the files where they ended up.

 Remember, the primary responsibility of an extractor is *getting data out of an application*.
 It doesn't have much concern for exactly where the data ends up, as that is not within its responsibilities.
 Instead, this responsibility is delegated to conformers.